Tch1b0/go-weblogger/README.md

     go wi.Serve()

     for {
-        fmt.Fprintln(wi.Writer, "This is a message to the webterminal") fmt.Fprintln(wi.Writer, "This is a second message")
+        fmt.Fprint(wi.Writer, "This is a message to the webterminal") fmt.Fprint(wi.Writer, "and another message")
-        fmt.Fprintln(wi.Writer, "You can see, the messages are \n displayed sequentially top-down")
+        fmt.Fprint(wi.Writer, "You can see, the messages are \n displayed sequentially top-down")

         time.Sleep(3 * time.Second)
     }